nrfconnect/sdk-nrf/applications/asset_tracker_v2/doc/cloud_module.rst

 For additional documentation on the various FOTA implementations, refer to the respective client library documentation linked to in :ref:`Integration layers <integration_layers>`.

 Full modem FOTA updates are only supported by nRF Cloud.
-This application implements full modem FOTA only for the nRF9160 development kit version 0.14.0 and higher.
+This application implements full modem FOTA only for the nRF9161 DK, and for nRF9160 DK version 0.14.0 and higher.
 To enable full modem FOTA, add the ``-DEXTRA_CONF_FILE=overlay-full_modem_fota.conf`` parameter to your build command.

 Also, specify your development kit version by appending it to the board name.